rusty-electron/ml_deployment/README.md

 Focus: comparing tools for deployment of models.

-Source: literatures study, major selling points of a tool, other comparisons/independent reviews, come up by ourselves.
+Source: literature study, major selling points of a tool, other comparisons/independent reviews, come up by ourselves.

-Initialization: List of tools and criteria for comparison.
+**Initialization: List of tools and criteria for comparison.

 Size of Criteria: depends, expectation 10-20.